 Stored items and personal effects within the garage severely limited our internal inspection and the risk of unseen defects exists.

 G1 Garage

-There is a brick-built single garage to the front which is constructed beneath a pitched and tiled
+There is a timber frame triple garage to the front (left side) which is constructed beneath a pitched and tiled roof.

 No significant defects were apparent to the garage at the time of inspection.